-With the first snowfall here on the East Coast brings the start of winter Triathlon training!
-Here are some tips to help you prepare for the 2018 race year.
+With the changing of the seasons here on the East Coast brings the start of winter Triathlon training!
+Here are some tips to help you prepare for your race year.

 Swim: Now if you are like me, the swim is the worst of all 3 sports.
 I would much rather be riding my bike or running.
 The swim is the weakest for me.
 So if you can relate then the winter is one of the best times to improve your swimming skills.
 When the roads are icy and you are sick of your windtrainer why not hit the pool and work on some drills and speed.
 Try and aim to swim 2 times a week this winter season.
 If you are really struggling with this portion look into to hiring a swim coach.